 - The proposed sewer system shall be designed and constructed to current City standards.
-[PMC 14.08.070] - The applicant shall connect into the existing public system located within the 1403 S Meridian property just south of the northern property line situated in a 60' easement.
-The sewer main here is 10" and made of concrete.
-If a proposed connection is to occur elsewhere, the applicant shall confirm that the system is located within a 40-foot easement dedicated to the City for maintenance purposes [PMC 14.08.070, PMC17.42 & CS 401(14)] - Sewer main pipe and service connections shall be a minimum of 10-feet away from building foundations and/or roof lines.

-- A separate and independent side sewer will be required from the public main to all building sites for each proposed lot.
-Side sewers shall be extended from the main 15-feet beyond the property line at the building site and shall be 6-inch minimum diameter with a 0.02 foot per foot slope.
+[PMC 14.08.070] - The applicant shall connect into the existing public system located within E Main.
+If a proposed connection is to occur elsewhere, the applicant shall confirm that the system is located within a 40-foot easement dedicated to the City for maintenance purposes [PMC 14.08.070, PMC17.42 & CS 401(14)] - The Sewer within E Main is a 15" PVC main.
+The manhole in front of this parcel indicates the depth to be 117".
+A gravity side sewer appears feasible.
+Use CS 04.02.01 to make this sewer connection. - If any buildings on site are connected to septic tanks, the applicant shall abandon the existing septic systems per Pierce County Health Department regulations.
+A Septic/Pump Tank Decommissioning Certification form must be completed and submitted to the Source Protection Program Department at (253) 798-6470.
+Verification of certification must be provided PRIOR to final city approvals.
+[PMC 14.08.070] - A separate and independent side sewer will be required from the public main to all building sites for each proposed lot.
+Side sewers shall be extended from the main 15feet beyond the property line at the building site and shall be 6-inch minimum diameter with a 0.02 foot per foot slope.
 [PMC 14.08.110 & CS 401(7)] - Side sewers shall have a cleanout at the property line, at the building, and every 100 feet between the two points.
+[PMC 14.08.120 & CS 401(6)] - Grease Interceptors are required for all commercial facilities involved in food preparation.
+Due to the proposed use within the building, the applicant shall install an external grease interceptor in accordance with the current edition of the Uniform Plumbing Code adopted by the City of Puyallup, Puyallup Municipal Code, and City standard details.
+[PMC 14.06.031(3) & CS 401(5), 402.3] - Note that per current city code, the minimum grease interceptor size allowable is 750 gallons.

+Phase 2 -> New Retail Buildings

-[PMC 14.08.120 & CS 401(6)] - The City Sewer Department must conduct a visual inspection of a previously used side sewer to determine if that side sewer can be used again.
+- The City Sewer Department must conduct a visual inspection of a previously used side sewer to determine if that side sewer can be used again.
 Existing laterals must meet current standard to be used again.
 It is the responsibility of the property owner to expose the line as necessary for that inspection.
 The City reserves the right to request video inspection of the side sewer to assist in its determination.
 Redevelopment projects shall utilize the existing trench where possible.
-CS 401(15) and CS 401(16) - Grease Interceptors are required for all commercial facilities involved in food preparation.
-Provide a menu of items to be cooked.
-If a type I hood fan is to be constructed a grease interceptor will be required.
-Based on my conversation with you during the pre-app meeting the store will only be cooking pre-package food which does not require a grease interceptor.
-[PMC 14.06.031(3) & CS 401(5), 402.3] - The construction of a trash enclosure will require the enclosure pad to be elevated to prevent stormwater run-on.
-If a sewer area drain is proposed for any trash enclosure, then the entire enclosure shall be covered to prevent stormwater run-on and inflow into the sewer system. - The wash water from the carwash shall be discharged into the sanitary sewer system through an oil/water separator.
-The separator should be designed per city standards in combination with the 2018 UPC.
-The Engineer of record shall provide quantifiable flows entering the separator from the car wash and fuel canopy [PMC 14.06.031 & CS 402.2] - The pump dispensing island (Filling Station) shall be designed to isolate collected stormwater from the adjoining parking areas.
-The pump-island stormwater shall be connected to the sanitary sewer system through a pre-manufactured oil-water separator rated for HS-20 loadings.
-[PMC 14.06.031 & CS 402.2] - All private oil-water facilities shall be maintained in accordance with Puyallup Municipal Code 14.06.031.
-Under this Title, records and certification of maintenance shall be made readily available to the City for review and inspection and must be maintained for a minimum of three years.
-If the owner fails to properly maintain the facility, the City, after giving the owner notice, may perform necessary maintenance at the owner's expense.
-[PMC 14.06.031 & CS 402.2]
+CS 401(15) and CS 401(16) - The construction of an area drain for the trash enclosure, if proposed, will require the enclosure to be covered to prevent stormwater infiltration into the sewer system.